 Fat is not addressed numerically, rather, as noted above, recommendations are given to switch as many Omega-6 fats to Omega-3 fats as one can.
 This will involve eating more fish and/or taking fish oil supplements.
 I’d much rather eat fish!

 I tracked my diet for about a month and this gives a good baseline understanding of what you are eating and exactly how much of each of the macro-nutrients.
 There were surprises along the way including realizations of how calorically dense some meals are, how few calories I consumed on some days, and that I am no where near Fitzgerald’s recommendation on carbohydrate intake.

-Presented below are time series data for total daily calories consumed, macro-nutrient distribution in gram weight consumed, and macro-nutrient distribution in percentage of total gram weight consumed (red- carbohydrate, blue- protein, and green- fat).
+Presented below are time series data for total daily calories consumed, macro-nutrient distribution in gram weight consumed (red- carbohydrate, blue- protein, and violet- fat), and macro-nutrient distribution in percentage of total gram weight consumed (blue- carbohydrate, red- protein, and green- fat).

 Outputs and Directions Forward

 So what can one take away from this sort of analysis?
 Here is what I am focusing on: